PrinceNR/Connectverse/README.md

 API- End points  :

-1 Router : /signup(post)  :  Description: Create a new admin by providing their details.
+1 Router : /signup(post)  :  Create a new admin by providing their details.

                              Request Body: (sample format)

                                       {
                                         "name": "adminName",
                                         "email": "adminemail@gmail.com",
                                         "password": "admin"
                                       }

                               Response( if it success) :{   "message": "Otp sent successfully"  }
                               The OTP is logged in the console for verification purposes

-2 Router : /otp(post) : Description : Verify the OTP sent to the admin's email .
+2 Router : /otp(post) :  Verify the OTP sent to the admin's email .

                         Request Body: (sample format)
                         {  "otp": "785656" }

-3 Router : /image(post) (Optional) : Description: Upload an admin profile picture.
+3 Router : /image(post) (Optional) :  Upload an admin profile picture.
 The image is stored locally, and the filename is returned in the response.

                                       *This route is not fully implemented and is intended to be used with a frontend for complete functionality.

-4 Router : /login(post) :  Description: Log in an admin using their email and password.
+4 Router : /login(post) : Log in an admin using their email and password.

                          Request Body: (sample format)  {     "email": "adminemail@gmail.com", "password": "admin"
                                                         }
                          Response: If successful, a JWT token is generated and stored in cookies.

 5 Router : /logout(delete) :  Log out an admin by clearing the JWT token from the cookies.